PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Experimental Results and Discussions

 \section{Experimental Results and Discussions}

-We have implemented the system with PyTorch 1.12.1 and Python 3.9.13, using a workstation with a 3.70GHz Intel i9-10900X CPU (20 cores) and two NVIDIA RTX A6000 GPUs.
-We use the AdamW optimizer with b1=0.9, b2=0.999, weight\_decay=0.05, and batch\_size=512.
-The learning rate is initialized to 0.0003.
-We use a step-learning scheduler with a step size of 20 epochs.
-The pose estimation process is stochastic and we run our system 5 times and report the mean and the standard deviation.
-It takes roughly 24 hours to train a model and 3 seconds to estimate one arrangement for one house.
+We have implemented the system with PyTorch~\cite{paszke2019pytorch}, using a workstation with a 3.70GHz Intel i9-10900X CPU (20 cores) and two NVIDIA RTX A6000 GPUs.
+We use the AdamW~\cite{loshchilov2017decoupled, kingma2014adam} optimizer with $\beta_1=0.9$, $\beta_2=0.999$, weight decay equal to 0.05, and the batch size of 512.
+The learning rate is initialized to 0.0005.
+It takes roughly 24 hours to train a model and 3 seconds to estimate the arrangement for one sample.